collective/collective.jbot/README.rst

 JBOT with Diazo
 ---------------

-All you need to do is install this package on a plone site and then create a `jbot` folder in your diazo theme.
+All you need to do is install this package on a Plone site and then create a `jbot` folder in your diazo theme.

 Site customizations / JBOT without Diazo
 ----------------------------------------

-Once you install the product on a plone site, in `Site Setup`, there will be a `jbot` control panel entry.
+Once you install the product on a Plone site, in `Site Setup`, there will be a `jbot` control panel entry.
 From there, you can add your jbot customizations for that site.

-Lets say you want to override the serch template.
-You first go to /portal_view_customization, click on the template you want to override and look at the name.
-In this case it would be: plone.app.search.search.pt.
+Lets say you want to override the footer template.
+Click the `Search Resources` button, search for `footer`, and click the customize button next to the template name in the search results.
-Add a file with this name, thats all.